 Simply put, a promise ring is a ring given from one partner to another in a romantic relationship as a sign of commitment.
 The ring is most often, but not always, given before an engagement, and accepting the ring symbolizes the wearer’s mutual devotion and fidelity.

-The meaning of an eternity ring can differ from couple to couple; however, at its core, it is a representation of a promise made between two people.
-Many couples wear or give promise rings as a sort of placeholder to signify a pending engagement, while others gift it as a general reminder of their love.
+Promise ring meaning can differ from couple to couple; however, at its core, this ring is a representation of a promise made between two people.
+Many couples wear or give promise rings as a sort of placeholder to signify a future engagement, while others gift it as a general reminder of their love.

 Are Promise Rings and Engagement Rings the Same Thing?